 Every January and February 1st and 3rd Thursdays

-During this book discussion of Until It's Gone by Scott Miller, a trained facilitator will lead participants to examine his thoughts on poverty - causes and solutions.
+During this 4-week book discussion of Until It's Gone by Scott Miller, a trained facilitator will lead participants to examine his thoughts on poverty - causes and solutions.
 This is an orientation session for those potentially interested in becoming a mentor (Ally).
-It is open to all who are interested in learning more about Thrive though.
+It is open to all who are interested in learning more about poverty issues and Thrive though.
+To enroll, contact Jennifer Marek, Coordinator, at firstname.lastname@example.org.

-Training is provided through Bridges Out of Poverty Workshop, a 9-week session to explore the perceptions and realities of poverty.
-Successful graduates will become part of a Team (Two Allies and one Leader) for the next 1 1/2 years.
+Training is provided through Bridges Out of Poverty Workshop, meeting twice a month during 6 months to explore the perceptions and realities of poverty and how to be an effective mentor.
+Upon completion, participants may choose to commit to an intentional relationship with a family or individual in poverty and join them in their quest to build resources for a stable future.
+Become part of a Team (Two Allies and one Leader) for the next 1 1/2 years.

 - able to attend 1st, 3rd, and 5th Thursday evening meetings

-Meals are a very important component to success in Thrive - a healthy, well-balanced meal; a night from worrying on how to feed the family; and a chance to relax and to get to know each other.
+Meals are a very important component to success in Thrive - a healthy, well-balanced meal; a night from worrying on how to feed the family; and a chance to relax and get to know each other regardless of economic background.

 Childcare allows participants to fully focus at workshops, conversations, and teams.
-This is free and available to all participants, Leaders and volunteers.
+This is free and available to all participants, Leaders and volunteers, upon making a reservation the Sunday before.

-Our weekly Thrive!
-Club is just for youth.
+Our weekly Kids Thrive! is just for youth.
 Similar to adult participants, our youth build skills and relationships that empower them to thrive.
-School-age youth of participant from all economic levels are welcome.
+Kids Thrive! is for 1st - 8th grade and is for all participants - Leaders, Allies, and volunteers.
+A limited number of spots are also available for students whose parents do not participate in Thrive yet.

 Substitute positions are also available.

-Fund Development volunteers work to secure money to operate Thrive!
+Fund Development volunteers work to secure money to operate Thrive!, a 501c3 nonprofit organization.
+Support comes solely from donations, grants, and fundraisers.

 The Fund Development Director coordinates the fundraising efforts and volunteers.